Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Modelling of the Magnetic field growth

 where $\sigma(t)$ is the cross-section of the tube.

 The total pressure should remain constant as $p_{\rm T}= p+B^2/2=p_0+B_0^2/2$.
-Considering a cold stream without perturbation, we can also assume the tube to have a steady temperature $T\left(x,t\right)= T_0\left(x\right)$.
-Using ideal gas law and introducing equation \ref{eq:tubeM} into the total pressure term, one may obtain the following solution for the magnetic field growth,
+Considering a cold stream without perturbations, we can also assume the tube to have a steady temperature $T\left(x,t\right)= T_0\left(x\right)$.
+Using the ideal gas law and introducing equation \ref{eq:tubeM} into the total pressure term, one may obtain the following solution for the magnetic field growth,

 where $\beta = p_0/\left(B_0^2/2\right)=10^5$ represents the ratio of the thermal over the magnetic pressure.
 It is important to note that in Equation \ref{eq:Bmodel}, the time dependency is contained inside $l$.